marcantondahmen/automad/README.md

 ### Docker

-In case you quickly want to get Automad up and running including a webserver and PHP 8, you use the official Docker image.
-The first time you run this image, a new user account for the Automad dashboard will be created automatically.
-The account details are displayed in the terminal and therefore the image shouldn't run in detached mode.
+It is also possible to run Automad in a [Docker](https://hub.docker.com/r/automad/automad) container including **Nginx** and **PHP 8**.
+The first time you run the image, a new user account for the Automad dashboard will be created automatically.
+That moment the account details will be displayed in the terminal window and therefore the image should **not** run in detached mode then.

 	docker run -p 80:80 automad/automad